Recall 17V-683: Positive Crankcase Ventilation (PCV) Valve Heater B11 16 17 – 2007-2011 BMW

 Remedy

-BMW will notify owners, and dealers will replace the PCV valve heater, free of charge.
+BMWeBay will notify owners, and dealers will replace the PCV valve heater, free of charge.
 The recall is expected to begin December 18, 2017.
-Owners may contact BMW customer service at 1-800-525-7417.
+Owners may contact BMWeBay customer service at 1-800-525-7417.

 Notes